 - In 1979, Sylvia formed Sugar Hill Records, one of the most influential hip-hop labels ever.

 - Besides running a record company, Sylvia Robinson was a musician and songwriter.
-Many of the tracks released by Sugar Hill Records were co-written and produced by her.
+Many of the tracks she released were co-written and produced by Sugar Hill Records.

 - Sylvia Robinson launched other hip-hop acts’ careers besides “Rapper’s Delight.”
 Grandmaster Flash and the Furious Five’s 1982 single “The Message,” which became a staple of hip-hop music, resulted from her signing them to Sugar Hill Records.